cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

       hashicorp/terraform:light init
     ```

-1. Create the resources (should take between 60-90 seconds):
+1. Create the bastion and other resources (should take between 60-90 seconds):

     > _Note_: It's possible to preview the terraform execution plan before
-    > applying it by running command below using `plan` in place of `apply`
+    > applying it by running `plan` instead of `apply`.

     ```bash
     docker run -i -t \